Social Determinants of Health – Employment

 The employment rate is the number of employed persons expressed as a percentage of the population aged 15 years and over.

-• In 2024, the employment rate in NL was 14% lower than the Canadian rate.
+• Employment rates have consistently been lower in NL compared to Canada.
+In 2025, the employment rate in NL was 14% lower than the Canadian rate.

 Labour Force Status: Unemployment Rate